Feasibility Studies: Their Purpose and Power in Food System Developments

 Building programs are one of the most dynamic aspects of introducing a new food-focused facility.
 Building programs are how a community connects to the mission of a facility and experiences the economic impacts.
 They define a facility's uses, users, spaces, size,...

-Case Study: CLiCK, Inc. Expansion Plan
+Case History: CLiCK, Inc. Expansion Plan

 CLiCK, Inc. (Commercially Licensed Cooperative Kitchen) is a 501c3 non-profit in Windham, Connecticut, with a mission to Grow, Cook, Share.
 The organization recognizes the historical and institutional injustices of the American food system and aims to grow a...